What is Public interest litigation?

 The process of setting up permanent benches of the High court Division was contended to be unconstitutional and in this situation the Constitution (Eighth Amendment) Act, 1988 was passed amending art.

-100 of the Bangladesh Constitution and there by setting up 6 permanent benches of the High Court Division outside the capital and authorizing the president to fix by notification the territorial jurisdiction of the permanent benches.
+100 of the Bangladesh Constitution and thereby setting up 6 permanent benches of the High Court Division outside the capital and authorizing the president to fix by notification the territorial jurisdiction of the permanent benches.

 2. Kazi Mukhlesur Rahman Vs. Bangladesh (1974) 26 DLR (AD) 44 [Third Amendment Case]

-The Constitution defined the territory of the Republic to be the territories which immediately before the proclamation of independence constituted the territory of East Pakistan and such other territories as may become included in the Republic.
+The Constitution defined the territory of the Republic to be the territories that immediately before the proclamation of independence constituted the territory of East Pakistan and such other territories as may become included in the Republic.

-When Bangladesh entered into an agreement with India giving up it’s claim to Berubari and retaining Dahagram, the Appellate Division held that the agreement involved cession of territory which could not be done except by constitutional amendment.
+When Bangladesh entered into an agreement with India giving up its claim to Berubari and retaining Dahagram, the Appellate Division held that the agreement involved cession of territory which could not be done except by constitutional amendment.

 So, the constitution (Third Amendment) Act, 1974 was passed to give effect to the agreement.